 Garlic and Sage Butternut Squash Pasta, to be exact!

 After sharing the recipe for my Pumpkin and Cashew Ricotta Stuffed Shells a few weeks ago, I’ve wanted nothing other than pasta, squash, and creamy plant-based cheeses for dinner.
 And since I’ll be overloading you with vegan pumpkin recipes, I decided to turn to my other favorite autumnal squash – the butternut.

 And so this pasta is simply a dream come true.
 Creamy butternut squash sauce seasoned with sage and garlic served over Orecchiette pasta and topped with toasted hazelnuts and vegan parmesan.

-Cooking with Butternut Squash
+How to Cook with Butternut Squash

 Cooking with butternut squash used to intimidate me.
-I mean, that squash can feels so inaccessible behind that thick skin.
+I mean, that squash can feel so inaccessible behind that thick skin.
 But a couple of years ago, when I started making my butternut squash lasagna recipe I learned that the squash was worth the effort.

 Preparing butternut squash

-- To prepare a butternut squash, first, you want to make sure you have a very sharp knife.
+- To prepare butternut squash, first, you want to make sure you have a very sharp knife.
 This is the one I use.
 A sharp knife keeps your fingers safe when cutting.

 - To cut the squash, start by cutting it in half lengthwise.
 Next, cut each half down the middle widthwise so that your butternut squash is now quartered.
 To cut off the thick skin, set each quartered piece on it’s flattest side.
 Slowly cut in a downward motion, removing about 1/8th” off so that all the skin is removed.